Metagalaxy Land (MEGALAND) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Metagalaxy Land Price Prediction for 2025–2050

-According to your Metagalaxy Land price prediction, the value of MEGALAND is expected to change by 238.64%, reaching a price of 0.000120USD by 2050.
+According to your Metagalaxy Land price prediction, the value of MEGALAND is expected to change by 238.64%, reaching a price of 0.000077USD by 2050.

 Short Term Metagalaxy Land Price Prediction For Today, Tomorrow, This Week, and 30 Days